-At that time, a certain broadcasting company (A Media) aired the so-called, ‘Ms Whang abduction scandal,’ claiming that some leaders of the religious organization kidnapped Whang, one of the church members.
+At that time, a certain broadcasting company (A Media) aired the so-called, ‘Ms Hwang abduction scandal,’ claiming that some leaders of the religious organization kidnapped Hwang, one of the church members.
 What I learned from the police, however, indicated otherwise: it was not abduction, but rather a “simple assault case.”

 Assault and kidnapping are two very different charges with very different penalties.
 After verifying the facts, I wrote an article in Police Journal.

 Then a person whom I will heretofore refer to as “the informer” called me up.
 (He played the role of filing complaints on behalf of the plaintiffs behind the scenes.
 I didn’t know at that time how he was related to the case though.)
 He protested in a somewhat upset voice.

 He complained, “Why did you describe a kidnapping case as a simple assault case?”
 Since I verified the investigation details from the Chunan police station, I explained that the article was written based on the facts.
 He and I agreed to meet in person to continue our conversation.
 But the informer did not show up.